ronamosa/rx-cli/README.md

 ## rx why?

-Doing hacking challenges repeatedly and locating and copying pasting commands (if I could find them) to the new challenge was getting tediuous.
-I wanted a tool that could just create the folders and files, in a consistent format, I needed, with some extra functionality for things like nmap lines, gobuster lines,
+While doing HTB challenges I found myself copying and pasting things over and over again just to get started on the new box, or go digging through notes or sites for a one-liner I had used many times before.
+I wanted a simple tool to generate my notes document from a template, with all the standard nmap, gobuster and reverse shell info as my starting point.

 <!-- tocstop -->